 In a traditional three-tiered approach to software development, the middle tier, or business object layer is the layer of architecture that models and enforces the business rules and/or data of an organization.
 The NUMI middle tier interacts with VistA through the MDWS services.
 (See Appendix B for more information about MDWS).
 The interaction with the CERMe COTS product is through XML and JavaScript.

 The NUMI target configuration is a three machine cluster, consisting of the NUMI/CERMe Web Server, NUMI Exchange/MDWS Web Server and NUMI Database Server.
 The NUMI system architecture can be referenced in the National Utilization Management Integration (NUMI) System Design Document for Release 1.1.14.4 Section 3.3, Figure 3.
 The NUMI/CERMe Web server runs the web applications for NUMI and CERMe, while the NUMI Exchange/MDWS Web server runs the NUMI Exchange web service and Medical Domain Web Services.
 The NUMI and the CERMe databases reside on the NUMI Database server.
 The NUMI database stores information on patient movements.
-The CERME database stores the McKesson InterQual® criteria, which is used by the UM reviewers to determine patients’ level of care and to manage Stay information.
+The CERME database stores the McKesson InterQual® criteria, which is used by the UM reviewers to determine patients’ level of care and to manage stay information.

 The minimum server and workstation software dependencies required to support the NUMI architecture are: